 Figure 9.4: When to outsource

-When synergies exist between A and B, they are likely to be of the Customization and Connection variety, as these synergies are most relevant in the ongoing relationship between the distinct activities underlying A and B. The other two synergies, Consolidation and Combination, involve similar resources, which are unlikely to be relevant here because A and B are different value chain steps (see Chapter 2).
-Further given our understanding of governance costs (see Chapter 3), we might reasonably expect that in general Customization based synergies between A and B would result in higher transactional hazards (because substantial modification is required, and can lead to “hold-up” by the vendor) than Connection synergies.
+When synergies exist between A and B, they are likely to be of the Customization and Connection variety, as these synergies are most relevant in the ongoing relationship between the distinct activities underlying A and B. The other two synergies, Consolidation and Combination, involve similar resources, which are unlikely to be relevant here because A and B are different value chain steps (see Section 2).
+Further given our understanding of governance costs (see Section 3), we might reasonably expect that in general Customization based synergies between A and B would result in higher transactional hazards (because substantial modification is required, and can lead to “hold-up” by the vendor) than Connection synergies.
 This suggests caution in outsourcing when Customization synergies are involved, even if a specialist vendor promised a very high O[B].
 In contrast, if the synergies are of the Connection type (which do not require modification), outsourcing should be easier.

 To make the assessment of transaction costs more concrete, let us consider the case of outsourcing services, which may perhaps be the most complex form of outsourcing.
 Increasingly, the outsourcing of services goes hand in hand with offshoring.
 We can distinguish among three categories of transaction costs in the outsourcing (with or without offshoring) of services to consider: